BioJulia/BioStructures.jl/docs/src/documentation.md

 ## String selection syntax

-!!! compat
-    The string-selection syntax was introduced in version 3.2.0

-`BioStructures.jl` exports the `sel` macro that provides a practical way to collect atoms from a structure using a natural selection syntax.
+BioStructures.jl exports the `sel` macro that provides a practical way to collect atoms from a structure using a natural selection syntax.
 It must be used as:
 ```julia
 collectatoms(struc, sel"selection string")